 Seat width

-Start with 25 to 26 inch seats when the user needs extra side room, then confirm they can sit centered without sliding.
+Start with 25"-26" seats when the user needs extra side room, then confirm they can sit centered without sliding.

 Big & Tall

 Big-and-tall buyers should compare seat width, seat depth, armrest strength, footrest length, and capacity margin together.
-A 26 inch seat is useful only when the rest of the chair fits too.
+A 26" seat is only useful when the rest of the chair fits too.

-Start with 25 to 26 inch seats when the user needs extra side room, then confirm they can sit centered without sliding.
+Start with 25"-26" seats when the user needs extra side room, then confirm they can sit centered without sliding.

 Taller users need enough depth and footrest length so calves and ankles are supported in recline.